Arsen Zakharyan: Style of play

 Zakharyan is a versatile player and is deployed in multiple offensive positions, as a wide midfielder on either flank, attacking midfielder or central midfielder.
 In some games he switches positions throughout the game as the tactics demand.
-His characteristics, such as his finishing, passing ability and playing style, have led Zakharyan to be compared with Belgian international Kevin De Bruyne, and have led Zakharyan to be compared with Rumanian international Alexandru Cicaldau.
+His characteristics, such as his finishing, passing ability and playing style, have led Zakharyan to be compared with Belgian international Kevin De Bruyne.

 In October 2020, he was chosen as one of the 60 of the best young talents in world football among the players born in 2003 by The Guardian.